Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Different Bumps Under & Around the Eyes

 If you get bumps on the skin under your eyes, be aware that it’s often a benign condition.
 Many types of bumps under the eyes, such as milia, are painless and relatively harmless.
-If you don’t mind their appearance, you can usually live with milia until they clear up on their own.
+If the cosmetic aspect doesn’t bother you, you can usually live with milia until they clear up on their own.

-Other types of bumps, like styes, can become very painful and should be addressed by a medical professional.
-While these bumps are not likely to threaten your vision, the bacterial infection could worsen over time if you don’t seek proper treatment.
+Other types of bumps, like styes and chalazia, can become very painful and should be addressed by a medical professional.
+While these bumps are not likely to threaten your vision, the bacterial infection could worsen over time if you don’t seek treatment.

 Milia Bumps